joineynguyen/Scrabble/README.md

 **Dictionary**

-The dictionary class will read/store words from the official Scrabble word [file](https://drive.google.com/file/d/1oGDf1wjWp5RF_X9C7HoedhIWMh5uJs8s/view) in a trie data strcuture to check if words played are in the dictionary.
+The dictionary class will read/store words from the official Scrabble word [file](https://drive.google.com/file/d/1oGDf1wjWp5RF_X9C7HoedhIWMh5uJs8s/view) in a trie data strcuture using the Scanner class to then ultimately check if words played are in the dictionary.

 **Trie**